edu-python-course/workout-template/README.md

 This will protect the default branch from committing directly into it.
 You may apply other protection rules, in case of need.

+## Materials within this repo

+There are few major files here.

+- `main.py` is the main code base file.
+It will be used to complete the assignment by students.
+- `tests` directory is the home of **all** tests provided for the assignment.
+- `.lesson` directory is the documentation source
+  - `.lesson/instructions.md` is the assignment instructions file visible for all.
+  - `.lesson/lessonplan.md` is the private file, available only for the assignment owners and/or admins.

+Other documents may be included into `.lesson` directory.
+Only `instructions.md` will be visible for the students.

 ## Getting started

 1. Create a new repository using the template